Welcome to The Mindfulness Zone

 Deep breaths during this calming process can help us settle when we feel a lot of emotions

-Try focusing on one emotion at a time, such as anger, and think about how the shaken verse settling glitter is like that emotion.
+Try focusing on one emotion at a time and think about how the shaken verse settling glitter is like that emotion.

 A Walk on the Mindfulness Side